Ultimate Packing List to Hike the Camino De Santiago

 Pillowcase

-I didn’t do this last year, but I will this time.
-I just feel like it’ll be super luxurious to have a soft, personal pillowcase of my own instead of resting on the pillow that hundreds of people have used before me.
+I’ve not seen anyone else do this, but I bring a pillow case from home.
+It just feels super luxurious to have a soft, personal pillowcase of my own instead of resting on the pillow that hundreds of people have used before me.
 Bring a long one, as some pillows are the bigger variety.

 A sleeping bag

-Some didn’t have these, and relied/hoped on getting one each night in the hostel, but I don’t recommend that approach.
-Get yourself a lightweight, easy-to-use-and-pack sleeping bag and you’ll be set.
+Some didn’t have these and relied on or hoped to get one each night at the hostel, but I don’t recommend that approach.
+Get yourself a lightweight, easy-to-use and pack sleeping bag, and you’ll be set.

 Note the size/weight/warmth, but something like this.
-Combine this with your own pillow case and earplugs and eye mask, and you’re in great shape and ready to sleep anywhere!
+Combine this with your own pillow case, earplugs, and eye mask, and you’re in great shape and ready to sleep anywhere!

 Be Prepared to Hike El Camino